viezel/laravel-octane-test/README.md

 ## The Tests

-We will be running the following commands using wrk.
-We use 4 threads, 50 connections in 30 seconds per test.

-Using the following API endpoints to test performance.
+We define the following API endpoints to test performance.

 ```php
 Route::get('/ping', function() {